lynn-w-b/egg-hunt-repository/README.md

 Egg Hunt

 ## Description
 A game of chance for one player.
-Who can collect the most eggs?
+Can you collect 5 eggs before the time runs out?
 60 cards are displayed with images of either a whole egg, a broken egg, a basket or a hen on one side and a generic back.
 The player flips a card, selecting it by clicking on it.
 If it is an egg, one point is added to his egg counter.
 If it is a broken egg, one point is taken away from his egg counter.
 The player has 60 seconds to get 5 eggs in his egg counter.

 ## MVP (DOM - CANVAS)
 Wireframes https://www.figma.com/file/iIDxpaA3KY63R0TdBk46Gr/Egg-Hunt?node-id=1%3A117
 - Splash page with image, title and instructions
-Play Game Button sets up game page and starts counter running from 60 seconds.
+Play Game Button sets up game page and starts countdown running from 60 seconds.
 - Game Page
 Try to reach 5 eggs.
 60 card grid.
 Cards have two sides.
 One side is blank, the other has an image of either an egg, a broken egg, a chicken or a basket on it.
 On each turn a player turns over a card.
 If the card is: